jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

 A middleware then invokes the next handle in the chain or can choose to short-circuit the next handler and return a promise.
-The promise that is created by invoking the next handler can then be augmented using the ``then`` method of the promise to modify the eventual result or error before giving returning the promise back up the stack of middlewares.
+The promise that is created by invoking the next handler can then be augmented using the ``then`` method of the promise to modify the eventual result or error before returning the promise back up the stack of middleware.

 HandlerList
 ~~~~~~~~~~~

-The SDK uses an ``Aws\HandlerList`` to manage the middlewares and handlers used
+The SDK uses an ``Aws\HandlerList`` to manage the middleware and handlers used
 when executing a command.
 Each SDK client owns a ``HandlerList``, and this
-``HandlerList`` is cloned and added to each command that is created by a
+``HandlerList`` is cloned and added to each command that a client creates.
-client.
 You can attach a middleware and default handler to use for each command
 created by a client by adding a middleware to the client's ``HandlerList``.
-You can add and remove middlewares from specific commands by modifying the
+You can add and remove middleware from specific commands by modifying the
 ``HandlerList`` owned by a specific command.

-A ``HandlerList`` represents a stack of middlewares that are used to wrap a
+A ``HandlerList`` represents a stack of middleware that are used to wrap a
 **handler**.
 To help manage the list of middleware and the order in which they
 wrap a handler, the ``HandlerList`` breaks the middleware stack into named
 steps that represents part of the lifecycle of transferring a command:

-1. ``init``: add default parameters
+1. ``init`` - Add default parameters
-2. ``validate``: validate required parameters
+2. ``validate`` - Validate required parameters
-3. ``build``: serialize an HTTP request for sending
+3. ``build`` - Serialize an HTTP request for sending
-4. ``sign``: sign the serialized HTTP request
+4. ``sign`` - Sign the serialized HTTP request
 5. <handler> (not a step, but performs the actual transfer)

 init